Kriya Vidya

 Be Your Own Wish Fulfilling Tree.

-Ultimately yoga and our life purpose is to prepare our mind (adhikari) to be able to accept the truth being spoken of in all the scriptures.
-Wanting moksha the goal of life at all costs, desiring freedom and liberation from death in this very lifetime, no matter what, letting nothing stand in the way, we use the limited bodymind, the only vehicle we have, to get us to the limitless.
-Once there, no longer a sadhaka, sadhana is successful and we have accomplished our goal.
+Ultimately yoga and our life purpose is to prepare the mind (adhikari) to accept the truth spoken about in all the texts and scriptures.
+Wanting moksha at all costs, the goal is freedom and liberation from death in this very lifetime.
+No matter what.
+Letting nothing stand in the way, we use the limited, the bodymind complex, to free us from all limitation.
+Once the goal is accomplished, siddha, no longer a sadhaka, sadhana is successful.

-As we age the body mind becomes sluggish, docile and lazy.
-For sadhana to be successful and have any impact on the things, requires discipline and a bodymind that is responsive and fit for the job.
+As we age the mind becomes sluggish, docile and lazy.
+For sadhana to be successful and have any impact, requires discipline and a body that is responsive and fit for the job.

-ucceeding in all our actions, our life becomes a rich meaningful tapestry.
+Kriya boosts the immune system, making all accomplishments possible.
+Succeeding in all our actions, life becomes a rich meaningful tapestry.

-Absolute Power arises in Absolute Stillness.
-The ability to voluntarily influence the bodymind through breathing has been a secret long held by the Siddhars.
+Absolute Power rests in Absolute Stillness. to voluntarily influence the bodymind through breathing is a secret long held by the Siddhars.

 Asta Yoga of the Siddhas